-The Company and the Banks are supervised, examined and regulated by the Board of Governors of the Federal Reserve System (the "FRB"), FRB.
+The Company and the Banks are supervised, examined and regulated by the FRB.
 As a Massachusetts-chartered trust company, Brookline Bank is subject to supervision, examination and regulation by the Massachusetts Division of Banks.
 As a Rhode Island-chartered financial institution, BankRI is subject to supervision, examination and regulation by the Banking Division of the Rhode Island Department of Business Regulation.
 As a New York chartered commercial bank, PCSB Bank is subject to supervision, examination and regulation by the New York State Department of Financial Services.
 Clarendon Private is also subject to regulation by the SEC.

-The Federal Deposit Insurance Corporation ("FDIC"), FDIC offers insurance coverage on all deposits up to \$250,000 per depositor at each of the Banks.
+The FDIC offers insurance coverage on all deposits up to \$250,000 per depositor at each of the Banks.
 As FDIC-insured depository institutions, the Banks are also subject to supervision, examination and regulation by the FDIC.